-Prior to the meeting of February 15, 2025, the Committee identified two firms as being able to meet the criteria of competence and independence required by the applicable regulations to perform the engagement of independent expert for the purposes of the Offer.
-After reviewing the proposals received,
+Prior to the meeting of February 15, 2025, the Committee identified two firms as being able to meet the

 18 The financial opinion relating to the fairness of the Offer price is based on and subject to the various assumptions, qualifications and other limitations contained therein.
 This financial opinion does not constitute, and is not intended to constitute, a "fairness opinion" within the meaning of the RG AMF, and does not in any way constitute a recommendation to shareholders as to whether or not they should tender their shares to the Offer.
 This financial opinion is for the sole use and benefit of the members of the Committee, and has been brought to the attention of the Board of Directors, and may not be relied upon by any other person.